enyo/iris/index.md

 ## Error handling

-The *remote services library* completely takes care of error handling for you.
+*Iris* completely takes care of error handling for you.

 Errors are sent using error codes that you define on your server.
 All clients get access to that error codes and can handle errors appropriately.